Chris Roller: Milwaukee Brewers

 On August 31, 2023, Roller was traded to the Milwaukee Brewers in exchange for cash considerations.
 In 108 games split between Columbus and the Triple–A Nashville Sounds, he batted a combined .247/.394/.449 with career–highs in home runs (15), RBI (67), and stolen bases (19).

 On October 23, 2023, the Brewers added Roller to their 40-man roster to prevent him from reaching minor league free agency.
 He was optioned to Triple–A Nashville to begin the 2024 season.
 The Brewers promoted him to the major leagues for the first time on May 15, 2024.
 He made his MLB debut that night against the Pittsburgh Pirates, striking out against Luis Ortiz in his only at–bat.
 Roller was designated for assignment by the Brewers on June 29.
 He cleared waivers and was sent outright to Triple–A Nashville on July 4.
 Roller elected free agency following the season on November 4.

 Long Island Ducks

 On March 13, 2025, Roller signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 102 appearances for Long Island, Roller batted .251/.346/.439 with 14 home runs, 42 RBI, and 37 stolen bases.

-Cleburne Railroaders

 On October 14, 2025, Roller signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+However, on May 14, 2026, he was traded back to the Ducks without appearing in a game for the Railroaders.